Manuel Buendía: Early life

+Drawing of Mexican journalist Manuel Buendía sitting at his typewriter.

 Manuel Buendía Tellezgirón was born in Zitácuaro, Michoacán, Mexico on 24 March 1926.
 He was the third child of José Buendía Gálvez (father) and Josefina Tellezgirón Tinoco (mother), both from the State of Mexico.
 Buendía attended a religious elementary school located in front of Teatro Juárez de Zitácuaro, a former theatre in his hometown.
 At the age of 12, his parents moved to Morelia, Michoacán and enrolled him at Seminario Menor, where he studied for three years.
 As a teenager, Buendía contributed to La Nación, a magazine of the National Action Party (PAN).

 Though he sympathized with the PAN during his early life, Buendía later lost interest in the party.
 His mother died of natural causes on 21 June 1941, and Buendía returned to Zitácuaro.
 After a few years, he was awarded a scholarship at Instituto Patria, a Jesuit high school in Mexico City.
 Upon graduation he attended the Escuela Libre de Derecho, a private Law school in Mexico City, but dropped out to take care of his family following the death of his father in 1945.